GonzaFerretti/drive-archiveapi/README.md

 # Google Drive Report Archiving API.
 Integration with GDrive that allows file reports from different business units to be archived and organized properly in Google Drive, through a simple REST API.

-Uses Django, Flask and the GDrive API.
+Uses Django, Flask and the GDrive python integration.

 How to use: